The best local movers for Chicago to Anaheim moves

 - Anaheim is considered to be safer than Chicago with a safety index of 46.82 vs Chicago’s 33.87.

-Other things to consider for your Chicago vs. Anaheim move
+Other things to consider for your Chicago to Anaheim move

 - Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Anaheim without delay.
-You can select your official move date when completing the form.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Anaheim.
 Start the process here.

 - Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.